Tommy Walter: Humanistic (2001–2004)

 Although a solo project, he recruited a touring band, featuring Leah Randi and Bryan Head filling out the ranks of bassist and drummer, respectively.
 They had several successful tours, going across the country and headlining with acts such as Garbage, A Perfect Circle and Lenny Kravitz.
 They also appeared on The Late Late Show with Craig Kilborn and two videos, "Mercy Kiss", and "The Remedy", were released.
 Monster, another video, was composed of shots taken while on touring, but wasn't released for years, via MTV's website.

-In 2002 they performed the theme song for the short-lived Teletoon (also broadcast on MTV) animated series Clone High.
+In 2002 they performed the theme song for the short-lived Teletoon (also broadcast on MTV) animated series Clone High, called the Clone High theme song.
 Many of their songs can be heard in the background during the show.
-Walter also voiced himself in a brief appearance in the final episode.
+Walter also voiced himself in a brief appearance in the final episode, "Changes: You Got A Prom Wit Dat?".
 After Clone High was dropped by MTV, however, the band stopped its touring.

 Armed to the Teeth (2005–2007)

 While keeping in touch with his fanbase and caring for his sick cat, Iggy, Walter began working on material over the next few years, preparing to release another album.
 After a relationship of his came to a rough conclusion, he was picked up by Universal, and wrote several new songs for his next album, citing his personal life, as well as politics, as his main inspirations.